 The Kahuna Massage Chair & Recliner pictured above is the top-of-the-line model.
 Another solid option is available here.

 This one is a great way to spruce up your funeral home’s outdoor grounds with a feature that will attract more customers and possibly double as an additional revenue stream.
 Create a BBQ patio on your grounds, with a nice grill, a gazebo for shade, a few wooden benches for everyday use, and folding tables and chairs for events.

 You can advertise this as a reception area during summer months as part of your standard service package, or at an additional fee.
 Or you can include free use of the grounds but rental of tables & chairs extra.
 Determine what works best for your demographic; however you package it, a barbeque area will be a welcome feature for use in the ever-growing trend towards “celebration of life” events.

 Additionally, you can rent out the area for use as an event center, or even for weddings.
 The options for ingenius marketing of a funeral home BBQ patio are only limited by your creativity.

 Of course, if you really want to up your game and breathe some life into your dreary mortuary, you can install more windows or actual skylights.
-That’s a huge rennovation, but virtual skylights are a more workable option.
+That’s a huge renovation, but sunlight projection lamps are a more workable option.

-These LED virtual skylights use Even-Glow LED technology to create lifelike sun beams as a quick and easy alternative to traditional window skylights.
-Use in place of a dropped ceiling panel, or attach to any wall or ceiling surface.
+These sunset projection lamps use relaxing colors to create lifelike sun beams as a quick and easy alternative to traditional window skylights.
+Place it anywhere in the room to create a beautiful California-esc sunset glow.